 Campaigns need to lay the groundwork to get the audience to that point – some of your audience may not even have identified the problem, let alone considered you as a potential solution.
 Make sure your campaign serves them too – not just the small percentage who are ready to talk to you.
 Balance is key, so try not to focus too much on the needs of the commercial team (even though they are clearly important stakeholders).

 6. Seek feedback and collect data – or anecdotes

 The relationship between sales and marketing has to be two-way.
 Marketing provides materials and leads to sales, but sales teams need to feed back on what is working or not.
 Anecdotes from commercial conversations that have been triggered by thought leadership can be worth their weight in gold.

 When marketers hear that their content has helped to unlock new conversations or got clients thinking about the business in a new way, it is a powerful validation.
 Equally, if content isn’t landing, then marketing teams need to know so they can adjust their approach in future.

-Are you interested in how Longitude can help align and engage your internal stakeholders and client-facing teams?
+Are you interested in how Longitude can help sales and marketing alignment for your organisation?
 Read more about our thought leadership strategy offering here.